Nahar Polyfilms Ltd.

 iii) that they had taken proper and sufficient care for maintenance of adequateaccounting records in accordance with provisions of this Act for safeguarding the assetsof the Company and for preventing and detecting any fraud and other irregularities.

 iv) that they had prepared the Annual Accounts on a going concern basis.

-v) that the Directors (in the case of a listed company) had laid down internalfinancial controls to be followed by thecompany and that such internal financial controlsare adequate and are operating effectively; and
+v) that the Directors have laid down internal financial controls to be followed by thecompany and that such internal financial controls are adequate and are operatingeffectively; and

-vi) that the directors had devised proper systems to ensure compliances with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.
+vi) that the directors have devised proper systems to ensure compliances with theprovisions of all applicable laws and that such systems are adequate and operatingeffectively.

-The Statutory Auditors have submitted Audit Report on Standalone as well asConsolidated Financial Statement of the Company for the Accounting year ended on 31stMarch 2016.
-The observations and comments given by Auditors in their Reports readtogether with the Notes to the Accounts are self explanatory and require no comment.
+The Statutory Auditors have submitted the Audit Report on the Standalone as well asConsolidated Accounts of the Company for the Accounting year ended on 31stMarch 2018.
+The observations and comments given by Auditors in their Report read togetherwith the Notes to the Financial Statements are self explanatory and require no comments.COST AUDITORS

-Apart from this an Audit Committee consisting of three non executive directors hasbeen constituted.
-All the significant audit observation and follow up action thereon aretaken care of by the Audit Committee.
-The Committee oversee the adequacy of InternalControl.
+Apart from the above an Audit Committee consisting of three non executive directorshas been constituted.
+All the significant audit observation and follow up action thereonare taken care of by the Audit Committee.
+The Committee oversees the adequacy of InternalControl.
 The Audit Committee met four times during the financial year under review.
 TheCompany has also established a Vigil Mechanism as per Section 177(9) of Companies Act2013 read with Rule 7 of the Companies (Meeting of Board and its Powers) Rules 2014.